datastructures-js/linked-list/DoublyLinkedList.md

 ```

 ### filter
-returns a filtered doubly linked list of all the nodes that returns true from the callback.
+returns a filtered doubly linked list of all the nodes that match a callback criteria.

 ```js
 const filterLinkedList = doublyLinkedList.filter(